Functions of Computer: Types & its Applications

 Introduction

 Computers are mainly used to automate processes and enhance productivity.
-It can efficiently store vast amounts of information.
-The functions of a computer include input, processing, Storage, and output, which work together seamlessly to perform tasks.
+They can efficiently store vast amounts of information.
+The functions of a computer include input, processing, storage, and output, which work together seamlessly to perform tasks.
 In this article, we will explore the basic functions of a computer, its types, and its real-life applications across different industries.

 What is a Computer?